zleinweber/dotfiles/README.md

 ## Structure

+### ./setup

+`./setup` is a shell script that requires no arguments and by default runs through all setup tasks for a platform.
+It serves as the main entrypoint to setup tasks.
+It is idempotent and can be run at any time.

+It's primary job is to choose a _recipe_ either by taking a recipe passed in via an environment variable or by choosing an appropriate one based on the detected platform.
+It then runs through an executes the appropriate set of steps based on the settings in the recipe.
+Each step is typically encapsulated by a script in the `scripts/` directory.

 ### recipes/

-The desired configuration will depend on the target platform that we are configuring.
-As a result, most of the scripts here are configurable in the form of environment variables.
-These variables control things like:
+A recipe is a configuration file for a given scenario, platform, etc. It's job is to inform `./setup` and the scripts that it calls in the `scripts/` dir how they should behave.
+It does this by setting environment variables that are used by `./setup` and the scripts in `scripts/`.

+`./setup` should choose exactly one recipe and that recipe needs to, at minimum, configure all the environment variables for `./setup` to run.

+The environment variables set in a recipe are used to inform things like:

+- Control for third party tooling install scripts.
+These are typically used for tools that cannot be installed via a package manager (for example the homebrew package manager itself).
-- The list of external packages to be installed
+- The list of external packages to be installed via a package manager.
-- The appropriate package manager to use to install pacakges (Apt, Pacman, Brew)
-- The list of stow packages to install (these are the 'modular' packages local to this repository that contain dotfiles)
+- The list of configuration packages to install via stow (these are the 'modular' packages local to this repository that contain dotfiles)
-- Control for third party tooling install scripts that can't be installed via a package manager (oh-my-zsh, atuin, homebrew, etc.)

-Recipes are a pre-set configuration of all of these environment variables intended as the 'default' for a desired platform.
-This allows for fully automated configuration as, in most cases, it is trivial to automatically detect the platform we are running on and dynamically load the appropriate recipe.
-These `recipes` live in the `recipes` directory and are auto-loaded by the `setup` script.

 ### scripts/